 The elastic cord fastener is about H+1″.

 Draw and mark the dimensions you have calculated above onto the fabric, W and H, where W is A+3″+3″, A is a+0.25″ and H is h+0.25″.
-Seam allowance is 0.375″.
+The seam allowance is 0.375″.

-The elastic cord is 4″ from the right sewing line, the bookmark is about 0.5″ from the center.
+The elastic cord is 4″ from the right sewing line, and the bookmark is about 0.5″ from the center.

 Create any patchwork design within the rectangle of A and H if you wish to.
 Note that the front cover is on the righthand side of the fabric, hence, the patchwork should be on the right after the 3″ flap allowance, as shown in the picture.